 All reasons mentioned above constituted the rationale for the establishment of the Central European Political Science Association as a scientific organisation that provides support and floor for intensive scientific discussion, exchange of knowledge and networking.
 The Central European Political Science Association is based on the idea of collective membership.
 It was founded by six national political science associations from Austria, the Czech Republic, Hungary, Poland, Slovakia and Slovenia.
 Later, national political science associations of Croatia and Lithuania are joined the Central European Political Science Association, and the CEPSA occupies a position of the largest collective member of the International Political Science Association.

 The main activity of the Central European Political Science Association is being carried out via the idea of annual conferences of the Association.
-The next one, 24th Annual conference, is due in Pesc, Hungary in Fall 2019.
+The next one, 24th Annual conference, is due in Olsztyn, Poland in November 2021.
 The conferences focus on contemporary and key issues related to political research and development in Central European countries.
 The annual conferences are a significant venue of networking processes among political scientists from Central European countries and their colleagues from other regions.

 The conferences have resulted in publishing of edited books and academic articles.
 Since 2005 and 2007 respectivelly, scientific journals Politics in Central Europe (Metropolitan University Prague Press) and Journal of Comparative Politics (international consortium led by University of Ljubljana, Slovenia), both abstracted in Scopus, represent journals of Central Political Science Association.